 Wednesday, August 25, 2010

-While our daughter was reluctantly getting introduced to the Majestic Sea under the mother’s supervision, not at all amused by its vastness, I decided to take a lone stroll along the water.
+While our daughter was being gently introduced to the majestic sea—watchful, hesitant, and not entirely amused by its vastness—I decided to take a solitary walk along the shore.

 The Fish Story